Free DANB CDA Practice Test (2026)

 ICE Sample Question 2 of 3

-Which of the following is the correct order for donning personal protective equipment (PPE)?
+Which of the following sequences is the correct order for donning PPE for patient care?

 Explanation: